LukePappa/Ourism/text.md

 Being transcends, grounds, and is everything.
-Conscious unity with it is your true purpose.
+To be unified with it consciously is your ultimate end.